bouvet-apps/security-headers/README.md

 [MDN Documentation for X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options)

 ##### X-XSS-Protection
+**Deprecated header**: _Even though this feature can protect users of older web browsers that don't support CSP, in some cases, X-XSS-Protection can create XSS vulnerabilities in otherwise safe websites._

 The HTTP X-XSS-Protection response header is a feature of Internet Explorer, Chrome and Safari that stops pages from loading when they detect reflected cross-site scripting (XSS) attacks.
 Although these protections are largely unnecessary in modern browsers when sites implement a strong Content-Security-Policy that disables the use of inline JavaScript ('unsafe-inline'), they can still provide protections for users of older web browsers that don't yet support CSP.

 [MDN Documentation for X-XSS-Protection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection)

 ##### X-Content-Type-Options

+Only valid value is `nosniff`.

 The X-Content-Type-Options response HTTP header is a marker used by the server to indicate that the MIME types advertised in the Content-Type headers should not be changed and be followed.
 This allows to opt-out of MIME type sniffing, or, in other words, it is a way to say that the webmasters knew what they were doing.

 This header was introduced by Microsoft in IE 8 as a way for webmasters to block content sniffing that was happening and could transform non-executable MIME types into executable MIME types.
 Since then, other browsers have introduced it, even if their MIME sniffing algorithms were less aggressive.